shomykohai/shomykohai.github.io/_posts/2024-06-20-how-do-i-get-inspiration-from-music.md

 ---
 layout: post
-title: "How do I get inspiration from music"
+title: "How do I get inspiration from music?"
 date: 2024-06-20
 categories: posts
 tags: